solita-alperttiti/concourse-ci-example/README.md

-# Concource CI Example
+# Concourse CI Example

-This is simple example project to show one way to use Concource CI.
+This is simple example project to show one way to use Concourse CI.
 This pipeline just builds couple of dummy docker images and then pushes images to Docker Hub.
 Pipeline template is using runtime variables, so different pipelines can be created just by adding different variable files into the project.

-More information about Concource CI can be found from https://concourse-ci.org/
+More information about Concourse CI can be found from https://concourse-ci.org/

 #### Pre-requirements